gleam-lang/gleam/notes/talk.md

-In order to know what HTML to generate from the lightweight syntax I need to yet again do some analysis on the source code, so like with the linter I need to generate an AST to inspect.
+In order to know what HTML to generate from the lightweight syntax I need to yet again do some analysis on the source code, so like with the linter I need to generate an AST, which I can inspect and do things with.

 Unlike with the linter I don't have a pre-built function for getting tokens from my html templates, so I'll have to build my own.
 After a little digging I